 Remember, AWS changes fast so the questions need to be up to date.
 I would steer well clear of poor quality or out-of-date questions.
 Instead, check out the high-quality practice exams from Digital Cloud Training that include access to the online exam simulator with over 500 unique practice questions.

 I’d suggest testing yourself repeatedly throughout your journey, don’t wait until you’re getting close to exam time.
 Practice questions should be considered both a learning tool and an evaluation tool and should therefore be used from early on.

 Free Practice Questions

-Check out our free sample practice questions or purchase the full set of high-quality practice exams for the Cloud Practitioner or Solutions Architect from Digital Cloud Training.
+Check out our free sample practice questions or purchase the full set of high-quality practice exams Solutions Architect from Digital Cloud Training.
 I have deliberately made these questions challenging enough that they match and in some cases exceed the level of difficulty of the exam.
 This is to ensure you’re prepared for the tougher questions you are faced with.